digicatapult/sqnc-node/Upgrade.md

 ### Node

-The last item to upgrade is the `dscp-node` itself.
+The last item to upgrade is the `veritable-node` itself.

-There are two steps to undertake, the dscp-node's and dscp-node-runtime's versions should be bumped in `node/Cargo.toml` and then we should try to build with the runtime-benchmarks feature enabled.
+There are two steps to undertake, the veritable-node's and veritable-node-runtime's versions should be bumped in `node/Cargo.toml` and then we should try to build with the runtime-benchmarks feature enabled.

 ```bash
 cargo build --release --features runtime-benchmarks